About Us

 Our Board of Directors

-Sheik Abdisalam Adam came to the United States in 1991 and worked as Arabic English-Somali Translator in Virginia before moving to the Twin Cities in 1996.
+Dr. Abdisalam Adam came to the United States in 1991 and worked as Arabic English-Somali Translator in Virginia before moving to the Twin Cities in 1996.
 He is the Founder and current Board Chair of the Islamic Civic Society of America, which operates Dar Al-Hijrah Mosque in Minneapolis.
 Abdisalam also serves on the Boards of Islamic League of Somali Scholars in America, Joint Religious Legislative Coalition, and Neighborhood House in St. Paul.
-Abdiasalam works for St. Paul Public Schools and has served as a ELL teacher and a Somali Cultural Specialist with the ELL Department and Office of Family Engagement and Community Relations.
+Abdiasalam works for St. Paul Public Schools and has served as a ELL teacher and a Somali Cultural Specialist with the ELL Department and Office of Family Engagement and Community Relations, Vice Principal of Highland Park H.S. in St. Paul.
+Currently Dr. Adam is founder and Principal of the highly regarded and innovative East African Magnet Elementary School for the St. Paul School District.

 Kent Allen

-Kent W. Elliott Allen has worked in the Minneapolis Public Schools since 1998, both as a special education teacher and, for the last 10 years, as a school psychologist.
+Kent W. Elliott Allen has worked in the Minneapolis Public Schools since 1998, both as a special education teacher and, for the last 15 years, as a school psychologist.
 Issues related to school based mental health, culturally fair assessment, and over-representation of children of color within special education are particularly important to Kent.
-He is also active in the Minneapolis Federation of Teachers, currently serving as the union steward of the MPS school psychologists, working with the contract negotiation team, and having run for election to the union’s executive board.
+He is also active in the Minneapolis Federation of Teachers, he has served as the union steward of the MPS school psychologists, working with the contract negotiation team, and having run for election to the union’s executive board.
+Recently retiring, he remains in part-time role working for Minneapolis Schools.

 Wali Dirie